aleegeco/aleegeco/README.md

 # Hello, This is Alessandro! 👋
 * Currently joint PhD student between University of Bologna and KU Leuven, supervised by Michelangelo Bin, Lorenzo Marconi and Rodolphe Sepulchre.

+* My research is about Neuromorphic circuits, Control and Regulation.

 * Interested in Control Theory, Automotive, Robotics, Finance, Stand-up Comedy and Electronic Music (not necessarily in this order 😄).

 * Previously Master Thesis Intern at ETH Zurich in Frazzoli's group and Driverless Division member at UniboMotorsport.